Why you should volunteer with your children

 It’s important to remember that volunteering comes with guidelines.
 These tips will help ensure a safe and positive experience for you and your child.

-1. Your child must be part of the decision making process.
+1. Your child must be part of the decision making process

 Talk to your children before volunteering to make sure it’s what they want to do and that they understand exactly what is expected of them.

-2. Ask the NGO or organization if they allow children.
+2. Ask the NGO or organization if they allow children

 Many places will automatically say no. That is their prerogative.
 The work they do may be dangerous or they don’t have the appropriate resources to support a child.
-Even if an organization has a no children policy, it never hurts to ask if they’ll make an exception.
-Don’t push if it’s not a good fit.

-3. Find out what work you will be doing.
+3. Find out what work you will be doing

 Not every volunteer group will have a clear outline of the work, so it is up to you to ask questions, contact past volunteers and talk to people at the organization to find out how you can be most helpful and what work you will be doing.
-You can also offer additional skills you may possess.

-4. Pack well and carefully.
+4. Pack well and carefully

 Many volunteer organizations will have a list of what you’ll need to pack and how to prepare for your trip.
 If you can’t find one, ask.

 While many organizations provide for your basic needs, it’s best to be as self sufficient as possible so as not to be a drain on resources.
-Also, check to see if you can buy food, water, first aid and other items nearby should the need arise.

-5. Prepare for the trip together.
+5. Prepare for the trip together

 There are many ways to build excitement and create clear expectations for your trip prior to your departure date.
-You can pack together, purchase whatever items you need, research the subject and even learn a language.

-6. Work up to a long trip.
+6. Work up to a long trip

 Don’t start by dragging your child from home where they’ll be surrounded by people who speak a different language and living without their usual amenities.
-Instead, start with something more simple.
-Find volunteer opportunities closer to home.

-It is all about attitude.
+Before you go, remember it is all about attitude.

 It is indeed problematic if a volunteer walks into a community thinking of himself as someone who is there to bestow knowledge on a people who don’t know.